d12frosted/elpa-mirror/gnu/consult-readme.txt

   • `consult-completion-in-region': In case you don't use [Corfu] as your in-buffer completion UI, this function can be set as `completion-in-region-function'.
 Then your minibuffer completion UI (e.g., Vertico or Icomplete) will be used for `completion-at-point'.
-If you use Mct, you can give `mct-region-mode' a try.
     ┌────
     │ ;; Use `consult-completion-in-region' if Vertico is enabled.
     │ ;; Otherwise use the default `completion--in-region' function.